Selling Your First Home and Buying Your Second

 While you don’t pay commission when you buy your next home, you will be responsible for commissions when you sell.
 You’ll want to know how much the commission and all closing costs involved in buying and selling are so you can budget accordingly.

-Suggested Next Step: Speak with a mortgage specialist to understand the costs involved in buying and selling
+Suggested Next Step: Speak to a mortgage specialist to understand the costs involved in buying and selling

 Ask: How big of a move-up should you make?